J.D. Davis Player Props: Giants vs. Astros

 J.D.
 Davis At The Plate

-- Davis has 24 hits, which is tops among San Francisco hitters this season, while batting .289 with eight extra-base hits.
+- Davis is hitting .291 with two doubles, six home runs and seven walks.

-- He ranks 39th in batting average, 62nd in on base percentage, and 29th in slugging among qualifying hitters in MLB play.
+- Among the qualifying batters in MLB, he ranks 38th in batting average, 52nd in on-base percentage, and 31st in slugging.

-- He has hit a long ball in six games this season (25.0%), homering in 6.5% of his plate appearances.
+- Davis has reached base via a hit in 15 games this season (of 25 played), and had multiple hits in eight of those games.

+- He has homered in 24.0% of his games this year, and 6.2% of his trips to the plate.

-- Davis has an RBI in seven of 24 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in four contests.
+- In 28.0% of his games this season, Davis has picked up at least one RBI.
+In four of those games (16.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- In nine of 24 games this season, he has scored, including multiple runs once.
+- He has scored at least one run nine times this year (36.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.